-James first appearance on a census was in 1891.
+James was first recorded on a census in 1891.
 He was living with his family at Mill Yard, Mill Street, Willaston, Cheshire, The head of the household and father was Alfred Crisp, 36 a Gardener who had been born in Cheltenham, Gloustershire.
 Alfred’s wife was Margaret Crisp 27 who had been born in Willaston, Cheshire.
 The listed children were Albert Henry 10 and James 8 (these two had been born in Bebington, Cheshire and both were scholars).
 Thomas Walter 5 was a scholar who had been born in Rock Ferry.
 Nora Elizabeth 4 and Hilda 2 were both born in Willaston, Cheshire.
 Ethel May was 7 months old and had been born in New Ferry, Cheshire.

 I believe that Margaret Crisp (nee Buck) was Alfred’s second wife.
 They had married in 1884 in Liverpool.
 He had previously married his first wife Annie Crisp (nee Whitehead) in 1880 but she had died in 1883.
 It would seem therefore that Annie was James’s birth mother.
 (See www.ancestry.co.uk Births deaths and marriages)